Realisation of a Protected Cat-Qutrit Manifold via Engineered Quantum Tunnelling: Results

 \subsection{Steady states}

-It is well known that both the noise bias property and the qubit space protection are enhanced as the mean photon number (i.e., the size of the cat state) increases \cite{grimm2020, frattini2024, venkatraman2024, hajr2024, qing2025}.
-Thus, to demonstrate our capability for achieving a large mean photon number in this system, we measured the mean photon number of the steady state as a function of the pump detuning $\Delta/K$ (Fig.~\ref{fig:steady}).
+It is well established that both the biased-noise profile and the protection of the qutrit manifold are enhanced as the mean photon number (i.e., the size of the cat states) increases \cite{puri2019, grimm2020, frattini2024, venkatraman2024, hajr2024, qing2025}.
+Thus, to demonstrate the ability to achieve large cat states in this system, we measured the steady-state mean photon number as a function of the pump detuning $\Delta/K$ (Fig.~\ref{fig:steady}).
+As dictated by the classical Hamiltonian (Eq.~\eqref{eq:3PhKPO_cl}), the distance of the potential minima from the origin in phase space scales roughly as $\sqrt{\Delta/K}$.
+Consequently, as the detuning increases, the potential wells are pushed further outwards, resulting in cat states with larger mean photon numbers (Fig.~\ref{fig:steady}b).

-The measured mean photon number increases significantly more slowly than expected from the ideal three-photon KPO model [Eq.~\eqref{eq:3PhKPO} with $\eta=0$, dotted line in Fig.~\ref{fig:steady}a].
-We find that the higher-order pump term with $\eta=-0.04$ (dashed line) is primarily responsible for this deviation from the ideal model.
-Another mechanism we have to consider is single-photon loss during parity measurement.
-This is relevant because the pump is off during the parity measurement, leaving the qutrit space unprotected.
-By additionally including this contribution, the final simulation result (solid line) matches the experimental data reasonably well.
+The measured mean photon number increases significantly more slowly than expected from a pure three-photon KPO model (Eq.~\eqref{eq:3PhKPO} with $\eta=0$, dotted line in Fig.~\ref{fig:steady}a).
+We identify that the higher-order pump term with $\eta=-0.05$ (dashed line) is primarily responsible for this deviation from the idealised model.
+Another mechanism that must be considered is single-photon loss during the parity measurement.
+This is relevant because the pump is turned off during the parity measurement, causing the protective energy gap to vanish.
+Consequently, in the absence of this protection, single-photon loss causes the state to decay towards the vacuum, effectively reducing the size of the cat state.
+By additionally incorporating this loss mechanism, the final simulation result (solid line) yields a reasonably good agreement with the experimental data.